hamiltonjim/complex/README.md

 - sqrt(): Complex (returns principal square root of this)
 - Double.sqrt(): Complex (replaces the standard lib function, works on negative numbers)
-- isNaN(): Boolean (returns true if either part is NaN)
-- isInfinite(): Boolean (returns true if either part is infinite and neither part is NaN)
-- isZero(): Boolean (returns true if both parts are close enough to zero to PRINT zero when formatted)
 - pow(exponent: Complex): Complex and
 - pow(exponent: Double): Complex (to take this to any arbitrary power)